aletheap/aletheap.github.io/_pages/resources.md

 ## Deep learning/AI Computers

-In order to do most machine learning today, you need access to a computer with a high end Nvidia Graphics card.
+In order to do most machine learning today, you need access to a computer with a high end NVIDIA graphics card.
 Sadly, AMD graphics cards won't work today without great effort.
 For a lot more detail on this, see [this excellent post](https://timdettmers.com/2019/04/03/which-gpu-for-deep-learning/), which gets updated every couple of years to keep pace with new tech.
 The most important quote (as of early 2020) is:

 > ## **TL;DR advice**
 >